Samuel Sevian: Chess career

-In April 2022 Sevian participated in the first edition of the American Cup, a double elimination tournament where he defeated Wesley So in the classical match, before being knocked out by Fabiano Caruana in rapid tiebreaks, ultimately being eliminated by Robson in the elimination bracket in rapid.
+In April 2022 Sevian participated in the first edition of the American Cup, a double elimination tournament where he defeated Wesley So in the classical match, before being knocked out by Fabiano Caruana in rapid tiebreaks, ultimately being eliminated by Ray Robson in the elimination bracket in rapid.
 This pushed him above 2700 for the first time.
+He won the annual Chess9LX event hosted by the St Louis Chess Club in 2023.

+He is participating in the Chess World Cup 2025.
+He defeated Tin Jingyao in the second round (he received a bye for the first round), Evgeniy Najer in the third round, and Lorenzo Lodici in the fourth round.
+He was knocked out in the fifth round by Wei Yi.

 Personal life

 Sevian was born in Corning, New York, to Armine and Armen Sevian, both of Armenian heritage.
 His father, Armen, held the title of candidate master in Soviet Armenia before moving to the United States in 1996 for his PhD studies.
 As of 2015, Armen was the principal scientist for a laser manufacturing company near Boston.